Manage Federation with Azure

 5. Click Create.

-4. Under Set up single sign on, click Get Started and then select SAML.
+4. In the application's management page, locate the Manage section.
+Under Set up single sign on, click Get Started and then select SAML.

 5. On the Basic SAML Configuration panel, click Edit and configure SAML:

-2. Under Reply URL, click Add reply URL and in the Audience URI field, enter https://cxone.niceincontact.com/need_to_change.
-You will change this value to the URI you receive later.
+3. Under Reply URL, click Add reply URL and in the Audience URI field, enter https://need_to_change.
+You will get the actual Assertion Consumer Service (ACS) URI from your CXone Mpower login authenticator in a later step.

 6. Click Save and close the Basic SAML Configuration panel.

 7. In the Attributes & Claims section, select the correct Unique User Identifier.
-The value you choose will be the External Identity in CXone.
+The value you choose will be the External Identity in CXone Mpower.

 9. On the SAML Signing Certificate panel, click Edit and then:

 2. Click Save and close the SAML Signing Certificate panel.
-Keep this file for your CXone configuration.
+Keep this file for your CXone Mpower configuration in a later step.

-10. On the Set up <application name> panel, copy the Login URL value.
-Keep this for your CXone configuration.
+10. If you want to enable SP-initiated login, complete this step.
+In the Set up <application name> section, copy the Login URL value.
+Keep this for your CXone Mpower configuration.

 11. Keep your window open.
 You will make changes to your Azure application settings based on values you receive in the next task.